Gaston (Beauty and the Beast): Beauty and the Beast (2017)

 Unfortunately, the way to the castle is blocked, and Gaston loses his temper with Maurice, revealing that he is violent, rough, and demanding.
 LeFou tries to calm him down, but it is too late; his true nature is revealed and Maurice tells Gaston that he will never let him marry Belle, so Gaston ties him to a tree, leaving him to the wolves.
 He hopes by doing this, it would coerce Belle into marrying him, as he tells LeFou that after Maurice dies there will be no one to take care of Belle except for him.
 Maurice later accuses Gaston of his crime, but Gaston fools the people into thinking Maurice is mad and arranges for him to be locked up in the asylum.
 He privately offers to put a stop to it if he lets him marry Belle, but Maurice still refuses.
 When Belle turns up and proves the Beast's existence with a magic mirror, Gaston's jealousy drives him to rally the people to storm the castle and kill the Beast, but not before he orders Tom, Dick, and Stanley to lock Belle alongside her father to prevent her from warning the Beast.
 He confronts the Beast alone and shoots him in the back, claiming Belle sent him.
 However, Belle appears and the Beast fights back, holding Gaston over a chasm; Gaston begs for mercy and is spared.
 Instead of leaving, Gaston stands on a nearby stone bridge and shoots the Beast again, twice, this time fatally.
 As a result of the Beast's life fading, the castle begins to crumble and the bridge where Gaston is standing breaks into pieces, sending Gaston falling to his death into the water below.
 Unlike in the animated film, Gaston's demise is shown on screen.

 Evans was set to reprise his role in a Beauty and the Beast spin-off/prequel series for Disney+, but it was postponed indefinitely due to creative and scheduling issues.
-Luke Evans would end up playing a second Disney Villain in a "live action re-imagining", The Coachman in Pinocchio.
+Luke Evans would end up playing a second Disney Villain in a "live action re-imagining", in this case The Coachman in Pinocchio.

 Other appearances

 Gaston in the Sing Me a Story with Belle episode "What's Inside Counts", portrayed by Wolf Bauer.

 A live-action version of Gaston appears in two episodes of the fantasy television series Once Upon a Time, in which he is first portrayed by Sage Brocklebank and later by Wes Brown.
-The first was in the first season, where he was Belle's fiancé and attempted to save Belle from Rumplestiltskin, but got transfigured into a rose.
-The second time was in the fifth season, where he befriended Belle.
+The first was in the first season episode "Skin Deep", where he was Belle's fiancé and attempted to save Belle from Rumplestiltskin, but got transfigured into a rose.
+The second time was in the fifth season episode "Her Handsome Hero", where he befriended Belle.
 He was depicted in a lighter manner compared to the original movie, where it is implied that his love for Belle was genuine.